 Eggs are delivered in October, and during the course of the school year, students can observe the trout rearing process that culminates in stocking their brook trout into approved streams.

-To get started with Trout in the Classroom for the fall, get your funding in place, order your equipment and have it set up by September 15.
-Once you've done that, contact Jessica Griglak, TIC State Coordinator, at Jessica.Griglak@dep.state.nj.us to register for the program.
+To get started with Trout in the Classroom for the fall, get your funding in place, order your equipment and have it set up by September 10.
+Once you've done that, complete the TIC participation form and submit it.
+For questions about TIC contact Jessica Griglak, TIC State Coordinator, at Jessica.Griglak@dep.nj.gov to register for the program.

 This program must be incorporated into mainstream school programs.